TCI delivers lasting impact through its business unusual model, which includes the following key features:

 - Near-time, real-time data for decision-making: TCI strengthens capacity to use data for problem solving and better decision-making.

 Currently, the model is being applied to urban family planning and AYSRH, but TCI is in the process of proving that its business unusual model can be applied to any urban health area with success in terms of scale, impact, cost efficiency and sustainability.

-The Initiative believes its demand-driven model incentivizes cities to have a high level of commitment and responsibility for serving the reproductive health needs of their citizens.
-The model’s three-stage process is intended to prime local ownership at the outset and nurture a leading role for cities in program design and implementation.
+TCI’s business unusual model incentivizes cities to have a high level of commitment and responsibility for serving the reproductive health needs of their citizens.
+The model’s four-stage process is intended to prime local ownership at the outset and nurture a leading role for cities in program design and implementation.
 These stages also provide visibility on the appetite for change that exists in many vibrant urban communities.

 Like no other project before, the Urban Reproductive Health Initiative (URHI) was designed specifically to address the urban poor and their reproductive health needs.
 URHI was a Bill & Melinda Gates Foundation-funded multi-country program in India, Kenya, Nigeria and Senegal that aimed to improve the reproductive health of the urban poor by increasing the accessibility, quality and use of family planning services.
 From 2010-2016, the projects used different interventions, both demand and supply side, to increase use of and access to contraceptives.

 From baseline to endline, it achieved increased modern contraceptive prevalence (mCPR) especially among the poorest quintiles, improved knowledge around modern methods and saw large increases in use of long-acting and permanent methods including implants, IUDs and, mostly in India, female sterilization.
 These increases were observed among all women and across the wealth groups.
 Although URHI was not an adolescent-focused program, there were significant impacts among young people and important lessons learned – particularly from the Nigerian and Kenyan contexts.